rohitjaiswalrj32/Python_Learning/README.md

 - if they are the same object using `is`
 - if they are not the same object using `is not`

+🔻 Conditional Statements (Control Flow)
+Learned how to control the flow of a Python program using if, if-else, if-elif-else, and nested conditions.

+Key concepts practiced:

+✅ if — Executes a block only if condition is true

+✅ if-else — Executes one block if true, another if false

+✅ if-elif-else — Checks multiple conditions sequentially

+✅ Nested if — Condition inside another condition

+🧠 Used for decision-making in real-world logic like grading, login systems, and eligibility checks.

+✔️ Exercises Practiced:

+1. Positive, Negative, or Zero
+2. Even or Odd Checker
+3. Voting Eligibility
+4. Largest of Three Numbers
+5. Grading System
+6. Leap Year Checker
+7. Number in Range (1–100)
+8. Simple Login System

+✅ This marks the completion of control flow fundamentals in Python.

 ---